History of the Jews in Venezuela: 20th century

 In 1907, the Israelite Beneficial Society, which became the Israelite Association of Venezuela in 1919, was created as an organization to bring the Jews who were scattered throughout the country together.
 Jewish prayer and holiday services took place in small houses in Caracas and towns like Los Teques and La Guaira.
 By 1917, the number of Jewish citizens rose to 475, and to 882 in 1926.
 In the 1920s and 1930s, the Jewish community began to develop with the arrival of North African and eastern European Jews.
 Jewish immigration from Eastern and Central Europe increased after 1934 but, by then, Venezuela had imposed specific restrictions on Jewish immigration, which remained in effect until after the 1950s.

+In the turbulent economic and political climate of the 1930s few countries were willing to accept an influx of Jewish migrants.
+In July 1938 at Evian, 32 nations (included Venezuela) convened to address the Jewish crisis, the US, Britain and France were all reluctant to commit themselves to significant quotas of any sort.
+Only the Dominican Republic stepped forward and offered a haven to the stateless and persecuted German and Austrian Jews.

+In 1939 the steamboats Koenigstein and Caribia left Nazi Germany and docked in Venezuela thanks to good offices of President Eleazar Lopez Contreras.
+One Jewish refugee commented in the Venezuelan newspaper, La Esfera, "Imagine our joy at being free and far from a land in which everything threatened us with death.
+It is such a holy occurrence given that we were expelled from Germany and you have embraced us."